Bishop Stopford's School

 Bishop Stopford's School, commonly known as Bishop Stopford's, or (simply) just Bishop's, is a voluntary aided co-educational secondary school specialising in mathematics, computing and engineering, with a sixth form.
 It is a London Diocesan Church of England school with worship in a relatively High Church Anglo-Catholic tradition.
 It is in Brick Lane, Enfield, near Enfield Highway, Greater London, England.

 Overview

 Bishop Stopford's has about 920 pupils aged 11 to 19.
 In 2004 the school received an award for mathematics and computing and in 2008 engineering specialist status.

 Key Stage 3

 At Key Stage 3 pupils follow the same subjects for years 7–9.
 All pupils start to take French in Year 7.

 GCSE

 In Year 9 pupils can choose what subjects they wish to take for their GCSEs.
 All pupils take maths, science, English language, English literature, religious education, and physical education.

 Sixth form

-Entry to the Sixth Form is subject to a satisfactory report from the Year 11 Head of House and an interview with the Head of the Sixth Form or other relevant teacher.
-In the sixth form, pupils again choose what they wish to study.
-There are two routes which they may take.
-Pupils may take a 1-year BTEC course in either OCR business studies or BTEC art and design, or AS/A2 levels.
-The conditions for taking AS/A2 Levels are: